 Today’s menu — SANTOL.

-Wiki description: Santol (sandoricum koetjape) is a fruit-bearing tree believed to have originated in Cambodia, Laos and Malaysia, which found its way to India, Indonesia, the Philippines, and many other Pacific Islands.
+Santol (sandoricum koetjape) is a fruit-bearing tree believed to have originated in Cambodia, Laos and Malaysia, which found its way to India, Indonesia, the Philippines, and many other islands.
 It is also known as santor or katul in other parts of the Philippines; saton or katon in Thailand; sau chua in Vietnam; ketjapi in Indonesia; kompem reach in Cambodia; and santor or wild mangosteen in Guam.

 How it all started